f5devcentral/access-labs/class1/module1/lab03.rst

 #.
 BIG-IP APM often has access to information that the application may not have access to natively.
-However, through the power of the per-request policy we can inject additional headers into each request .
+Through the power of the per-request policy we can inject additional headers into each request .
 Let's explore adding an additional header after the SAML auth subroutine.
 #.
 From a browser navigate to https://bigip1.f5lab.local

 #.
 Login with username **admin** and password **admin**